 Diagnosing Nasal Tumors in Dogs

-It’s important to know up front that diagnosing nasal cancer can be complicated.
-Other diseases of the nasal cavity such as fungal infections, foreign bodies, and allergies have symptoms similar to nasal tumors, and are more common.
-Your veterinarian will want to eliminate those causes first.
+Other diseases of the nasal cavity, such as fungal infections, foreign bodies, and allergies, have symptoms similar to nasal tumors and are more common.
+Your veterinarian will suspect those and want to eliminate those causes first.

-Once your veterinarian has eliminated another cause for your dog’s symptoms, they will use a variety of tests to determine if your dog’s symptoms are caused by cancer, and if so, what type of cancer is present.
+Once your veterinarian has eliminated another cause for your dog’s symptoms, they will use a variety of tests to determine if your dog’s symptoms are caused by cancer and, if so, what type of cancer is present.

 Additional testing may include: